jfhbrook/public/README.md

 * **html:** The body of the email, if it's intended to be treated like html.
 * **text:** The body of the email, if it's intended to be treated like plaintext.

+## Tests:

+In order to run the tests, sendgrid needs a user, api key, and email addresses to send to and from.
+Before running these tests, open `./test/config-template.json`, edit it to contain your credentials and information, and save it as `./test/config.json`.

+Then, you may run the tests with vows:

+    vows test/*.js --spec

 **Author:** Joshua Holbrook
 **Copyright 2011 Nodejitsu, Inc.**